 If you cannot create additional space on your C drive, you can then choose to move the Windows update download folder to some other drive.

 While this works, we will always suggest you undo this once the process is complete.
 Things might change with future Windows update, and if this is not the folder, you will again run out of space.

 3] Install from External Storage

 When you do not have enough space on your hard drive for the update, Windows will automatically ask you to connect an external drive.
 It will then extend the space on your hard drive temporarily while the update is in progress.
 Make sure that your hard disk has enough space to complete the process.

-When using an external drive, make sure the drive doesn’t have any issue.
-The best will be to repair corrupted or damaged with SFC tool or run chkdsk in the command prompt to check if any of these issues exist.
+When using an external drive, make sure the drive doesn’t have any issues.
+The best will be to repair corrupted or damaged with the SFC tool or run chkdsk in the command prompt to check if any of these issues exist.
 If the hard drive has issues, you will face another sort of Windows Error.